On growth of cocycles of isometric representations on $L^p$-spaces: Introduction

 \paragraph{Harmonic cocycles and average growth}

-We can recover Lafforgue's result in a more direct way using a theorem by Shalom.
-Indeed, Shalom proved that Property $(T)$ is equivalent to vanishing of the first reduced cohomology group for every unitary representation \cite[6.1]{shalom-rigidity}.
+We can recover Lafforgue's result in a more direct way using a theorem often attributed to Shalom: Property $(T)$ is equivalent to vanishing of the first reduced cohomology group for every unitary representation (cf. \cite[6.1]{shalom-rigidity}, see also \cite[3.8.B]{gromov2003random} and \cite[4.1.4]{korevaar-schoen}).
 For unitary representations, the first reduced cohomology group can be identified with the space of $\mu$-harmonic 1-cocycles, for any cohomologically adapted probability measure $\mu$ on $G$ (see Definition \ref{Defn Cohomologically Adapted}).
 This means that the absence of Property $(T)$ is equivalent to the existence of a nonzero $\mu$-harmonic cocycle of a unitary representation.
 Since a $\mu$-harmonic cocycle $b$ of a unitary representation satisfies:

 (see e.g. \cite{erschler-ozawa}).
 Moreover, we can choose some cohomologically adapted measures such that $\mathrm{supp} (\mu) \subseteq S$, so that for all $n \geq 1$ we have:

 which implies Lafforgue's result with a (potentially) worse multiplicative constant.